noiseprotocol/noise_spec/noise.md

 handshake pattern prior to a DH operation, and will be an AEAD ciphertext if they occur after a DH operation.
-(If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 6).
-Like transport messages, AEAD ciphertexts will expand each encrypted field by 16 bytes for an authentication tag.
+(If Noise is being used with pre-shared symmetric keys, this rule is different: *all* static public keys and payloads will be encrypted; see Section 7).
+Like transport messages, AEAD ciphertexts will expand each encrypted field (whether static public key or payload) by 16 bytes.

 For an example, consider the handshake pattern: